 The metric graph $\Gamma$ is quantized by defining a self-adjoint Hamiltonian operator, typically the Laplace, Schr\"odinger or Dirac operator.
 For example, on each interval one considers the Laplace equation,

-with local vertex conditions at the ends of the interval that match values of the function and it's derivatives meeting at a vertex.
-For example, at each vertex $v\in \mathcal{V}$ one defines vectors of the values of the function at the ends of intervals incident meeting at $v$ and the outgoing derivatives,
+with local vertex conditions at the ends of the interval that match values of the function and its derivatives meeting at a vertex.
+At each vertex $v\in \mathcal{V}$ one defines vectors of values of the function at the ends of intervals incident at $v$ and the outgoing derivatives,

-where $v$ has degree $d$ and $v$ is located at $x_e=0$ on the first $l$ edges incident with $v$.
+where $v$ has degree $d$ and $v$ is located at $x_e=0$ on the first $l$ edges.
 Then given a pair of $d\times d$ matrices $\A_v$ and $\B_v$ the vertex conditions are defined by the linear system,